Walter Curry (gridiron football)

 Walter Morrell Curry, Jr. (born June 18, 1981) is an American former professional football defensive tackle.
 He was signed by the Baltimore Ravens as an undrafted free agent in 2005.
 He played college football at Albany State University.

 Curry was a member of the Baltimore Ravens, Jacksonville Jaguars, San Francisco 49ers, San Jose SaberCats, Toronto Argonauts, Edmonton Eskimos, Omaha Nighthawks, and Orlando Predators].

-Early years
+Early life

 Curry attended Crescent City High School in Crescent City, Florida and was a letterman in football and basketball.